alisharifi2000/Machine-Learning-course-SBU/Project1/readme.md

 My [Report](https://github.com/alisharifi2000/Machine-learning-course-sbu/blob/master/Project1/housing.pdf) in Persian.

 #### 2. Admission dataset :
-Data of admission students with their features in USA. the gold is perdict chance of admit by its features.
+Data of admission students with their features in USA. the goal is perdict chance of admit by its features.

 [Kaggle](https://www.kaggle.com/mohansacharya/graduate-admissions)